Belmar, New Jersey: Local government

 In July 1990, the voters of Belmar overwhelmingly passed a referendum changing Belmar's form of government from a three-person, non-partisan commission form of government under the Walsh Act to the Small Municipality plan 3 form of government under the Faulkner Act.
 This referendum followed nine months of research, analysis and hearings by a Charter Study Commission elected by the residents at a referendum that passed in November 1989 and implemented effective January 1, 1991.
 The borough is one of 18 municipalities (of the 564) statewide that use this form of government, which is only available to municipalities with fewer than 12,000 residents at the time of adoption.

 Under the version of the Small Municipality Plan form applicable to Belmar, the Borough Council is comprised of four members who are elected to staggered, three-year terms at partisan elections each year as part of the November general election, with either one or two seats up for vote in a three-year cycle.
 The Mayor is directly elected by the voters for a four-year term and serves as Belmar's chief executive officer, overseeing the day-to-day operations of the Borough.
 The Mayor sits as a member of the council, chairs Council meetings and is able to vote as a member of the council, but has no veto over the council's actions.

-As of 2025, the Mayor of Belmar is Democrat Gerald Buccafusco, whose term of office ends December 31, 2026.
-Members of the Belmar Borough Council are Council President Mark Levis (D, 2025), Caitlin Donovan (D, 2026), Jodi Kinney (R, 2027), and Maria Rondinaro (D, 2025).
+As of 2026, the Mayor of Belmar is Democrat Caitlin Donovan, whose term of office ends December 31, 2026.
+Members of the Belmar Borough Council are Council President Jodi Kinney (R, 2027), Kevin Moroney (R, 2028), and Michael DeBlasio (R, 2028).